mayaanne/foundations/week-1/core-identity-and-values.md

 [Week 1 Home](README.md)

-# Identity and values Exploration
+# Identity, Values and Strengths Exploration

 ### Learning Competencies
 By the end of this exploration, you should be able to: